There’s No Better Time for a Walk in the Woods

 Harbor Walk (Baltimore)

 Start at the Canton Waterfront park (free parking!) and head towards Fells Point.
 This is a great walk when you’re craving being near water but don’t want to leave the city.
-Particularly beautiful at sunset.
+Beautiful at sunrise and sunset.

 Oregon Ridge (Cockeysville)